 Current and Past Work

-- Our Land: I have spent the better part of a year working on the project, to be fully released Winter/Spring 2018.
+- Our Land: I have spent the better part of a year working on the project, to be fully released Winter/Spring 2019.
+Each quarter through 2018 new portions of the project are released.
 Stay updated on where to view the project with the link above.
 This project focuses on public land use across the United States.

 - Multi-Gun: I have photographed multi-gun events all over the country with my husband who is a police firearms instructor and national 3 gun competitor.
 I still get out to the local range for matches when the time permits.